 Sharon Springs in Central New York was once a bustling spa resort with over 60 hotels and rooming houses that hosted up to 10,000 visitors every summer.
 Oscar Wilde lectured at one of the hotels in the late 19th century.
 Today, the charming town has a more serene pace and has seen a renaissance thanks to local LGBTQ businesspeople.

-The Fabulous Beekman Boys came to fame first as the winners of the 21st season of reality TV’s The Amazing Race, then on their own reality show, and finally as owners of the Beekman 1802 brand of lifestyle products.
-Their flagship mercantile store (pictured), with its artisan food, beauty, and home products, awaits visitors on Main Street in this historic town.
-Special events throughout the year such as a fall harvest festival and spring garden party often include tours of the Beekman Boys’ goat farm.
+The Fabulous Beekman Boys came to fame first as the winners of the 21st season of reality TV’s The Amazing Race, then on their own reality show, and finally as owners of the Beekman 1802 brand of goat milk skincare products.
+Their flagship Kindness Shop (pictured), with its skincare, bodycare, and artisan offerings, awaits visitors on Main Street in this historic town.
+Special events throughout the year include their Baby Goat Tours, Kindness Workshops, Farm and Art Tours, and other happenings.

-Just a half-hour away in Cooperstown, culture lovers enjoy the Glimmerglass Festival, with world-class professional opera and musical theater performances in a lakeside setting.
+Just a half-hour away in Cooperstown, culture lovers enjoy the Glimmerglass Festival (pictured), with world-class professional opera and musical theater performances in a lakeside setting.
 The Fenimore Art Museum shows off historical artifacts that would make Hamilton fans drool.
-A current exhibit profiles gay rock-and-roll photographer Herb Ritts, and now through October 11, 2021 you can celebrate the life of Keith Haring and his Radiant Vision (pictured).

 Buffalo & Niagara Falls